carpentries/instructor-training/_episodes/08-motivation.md

 In the morning we covered some educational research and how we can apply it to teaching Carpentries workshops.
-Part of this afternoon will cover another important aspect of being a Carpentries instructor: fostering a positive learning environment.
+Part of this afternoon will cover another important aspect of being a Carpentries Instructor: fostering a positive learning environment.

 This section discusses typical ways that